GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 --------

 We propose to replace the current storage implementation by a new `storage` class hierarchy which does not inherit from NumPy `ndarray`.
-But instead the also established `__array_interface__` and `__cuda_array_interface__` interfaces.
+Instead we propose to support the also established `__array_interface__` and `__cuda_array_interface__` interfaces.
 These new storage classes shall also introduce the possibility to be constructed from externally allocated memory buffers and provide more control over the underlying memory.

 Further, we propose the :code:`__gt_data_interface__` attribute which can be added to any object to provide the necessary information about how it can be used as a field in gt4py stencils.
-We also propose to accept the established `__array_interface__` and `__cuda_array_interface__` interfaces if these provide all necessary information.
+We also propose to accept the `__array_interface__` and `__cuda_array_interface__` interfaces if these provide all necessary information.

 Motivation and Scope
 --------------------

 In the current state of GT4Py, we implemented storages as subclasses of NumPy :code:`ndarrays`.
-Although this strategy is fully documented and supported by NumPy API, it presents some drawbacks such as that one-sided changes to coupled host/device buffers managed by GT4Py storages (e.g. :code:`ExplicitlySyncedGPUStorage` class) cannot be tracked reliably, resulting in validation errors which are hard to find and fix.
+Although this strategy is fully documented and supported by NumPy API, it presents some drawbacks such as that one-sided changes to coupled host/device buffers managed by GT4Py storages (e.g.
+:code:`ExplicitlySyncedGPUStorage` class) cannot be tracked reliably, resulting in validation errors which are hard to find and fix.

 The current implementation of GT4Py storages as :code:`ndarray` subclasses was needed to use storages transparently with third-party frameworks relying on NumPy :code:`ndarray` implementation